colonelsammy/octopress/source/_posts/2013-10-28-replacing-mstest-with-phil-nashs-catch-framework-for-managed-tests.markdown

     TEST_CASE_METHOD(setup_wrapper, "Method1");
 }
 ```
-TEST_CASE_METHOD creates a class instance derived from setup_wrapper for each method, then runs the test in its own method.
+TEST_CASE_METHOD is a Catch macro that creates a class instance derived from setup_wrapper for each method, then runs the test in its own method.
 Unfortunately, not all my tests had TestInitiaize/TestCleanup methods, so I wanted to be able to specify those in a similar way to Native C++ tests.
 I tried several ways to do this, but ended up with a couple of macros, used like this:

 ```c++
     TEST_METHOD_INITIALIZE(setupMethodName)